-However, collecting data is becoming more problematic because of Intelligent Tracking Prevention, AdBlockers, and decrease in cookie lifetime.
+However, collecting data is becoming more problematic because of Intelligent Tracking Prevention, AdBlockers, and a decrease in cookie lifetime.
 Google Analytics and other similar tools will start seeing fewer data about your website visitors and giving you less information to analyze.

-What is Google Tag Manager Server-Side tagging & Why Does it Matter?
+What is Google Tag Manager Server-Side Tagging & Why Does it Matter?

-- more accurate data
+- More accurate data;

-- faster website load time
+- Faster website load time;

-- extra control over the privacy
+- Extra control over privacy.

-If server-side tracking is hosted in your website’s subdomain, all requests will be considered as a first-party.
+If server-side tracking is hosted in your website’s subdomain, all requests will be considered first-party.
 Google has a detailed description of what is GTM server tracking and how it can benefit your website.